ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 ## AugustusCGP
 `augustusCGP` is the comparative mode of `augustus` recently introduced by [Stefanie Köneig](https://academic.oup.com/bioinformatics/article/32/22/3388/2525611/Simultaneous-gene-finding-in-multiple-genomes).
 This mode of `augustus` takes as input a HAL format multiple whole genome alignment and simultaneously produces *de-novo* transcript predictions in all genomes, taking into account conservation as well as any extrinsic information provided. `AugustusCGP` allows for the introduction of novel isoforms and loci in the final gene sets.

 `AugustusCGP` can be ran by providing the `--augustus-cgp` flag to the pipeline.
-If you wish to run `AugustusCGP`, you will likely want to train the underlying model, or the results will be poor.
-The guide to comparative augustus can be found [here](http://bioinf.uni-greifswald.de/augustus/binaries/tutorial-cgp/).
-A default parameter set is included.
-New parameter sets can be incorporated using the `--cgp-param` flag.
+If no previously trained model is provided to `AugustusCGP` via the `--cgp-param` flag, then the pipeline will automatically train the model using the given alignment.
+To do so, random subsets of the alignment will be extracted until `--cgp-train-num-exons` exons are included.
+In practice, for vertebrate genomes, a few thousand exons corresponding to a few megabases of sequence are sufficient.
+If your genomes are more dense, this may vary.
+The trained model will be written to the `AugustusCGP` working directory, and can be used again on alignments with similar genomes.

 ## AugustusPB
-`AugustsPB` is a parameterization of `augustus` to try and predict alternative isoforms using long range data.
+`AugustusPB` is a parameterization of `augustus` to try and predict alternative isoforms using long range data.
 If any IsoSeq data are provided in the config file, and the `--augustus-pb` flag is set, the genomes with IsoSeq data will be run through and the results incorporated in the final gene set. `AugustusPB` runs on single whole genomes.

 # Modules